 – We have all been gifted with a unique and powerful voice and we owe it to ourselves and the world to learn how to use it.

 – A belief is nothing more than a thought we play back to ourselves over and over again until it appears true for us.
-It’s not true, it’s just a repeated thought.
+It’s not always true, sometimes, it’s just a repeated thought.

 – Nobody is an impostor unless we choose to live that way.